Preparing your paper as outlined below will help expedite consideration.

 AGU Journals allow authors to indicate their respective contributions using the CRediT taxonomy.
 This information will be published with your paper starting in 2018.
 If a more specific contribution statement is needed, please add a paragraph as part of the acknowledgements.

 Key Points convey the main points and conclusions of the article.
-Up to three key point statements are allowed, and each is limited to at most 140 characters with no abbreviations
+Up to three key point statements are allowed, and each is limited to at most 140 characters with no abbreviations.
+Key Points are not included in the word count.

 The abstract (1) states the nature of the investigation and (2) summarizes the important conclusions.
 The abstract should be suitable for indexing.
 Your abstract should:

 A Plain Language Summary (PLS) can be an incredibly effective science communication tool.
 By summarizing your paper in non-technical terms, you can explain your research and its relevance to a much broader audience.
-A PLS is required for submissions to AGU Advances, G-Cubed, GeoHealth, GRL, JAMES, JGR: Biogeosciences, JGR: Oceans, JGR: Planets, and Reviews of Geophysics, but optional for other journals.
-A PLS should be no longer than 200 words.
-It should be free of jargon, acronyms, equations, and any technical information that would be unknown to people from outside your scientific discipline.
+A PLS is required for submissions to AGU Advances, G-Cubed, GeoHealth, GRL, JAMES, JGR: Biogeosciences, JGR: Oceans, JGR: Planets, JGR: Solid Earth, Space Weather, and Reviews of Geophysics, but optional for other journals.
+A PLS should be no longer than 200 words and should be free of jargon, acronyms, equations, and any technical information that would be unknown to people from outside your scientific discipline.
 Read our tips for creating an effective PLS.

 Index terms are important for discovery and linking your article.
 Up to five index terms are allowed and are provided at the time of submission.
 Use the AGU Index Set.
 Do not use terms ending in “00.”

-Authors may also provide up to six keywords.
+Authors may also provide up to six keywords which are not included in the word count.
 These are free-form terms that can be used to facilitate online searches.

 Headings.
 Except for short manuscripts (such as comments and replies), the text should be divided into sections, each with its own heading.